IHE-Tools/dicom-connectathon/README.md

 ** Use 'store_master.sh' script or individual store scripts to send those objects to the DCM4CHEE and Orthanc PACS.

-** docker Folder?
+## docker Folder?
-This contains reminders because I have not memorized the docker lingo.
+This folder contains reminders because I have not memorized the docker lingo.
 Please review any script in that folder before you run it.